 Prevent Duty

 The government’s Prevent Duty aims to have ‘due regard to the need to prevent people from being drawn into terrorism’.
 When there is a concern that a child or adult is at risk of being drawn into extremist groups, including white supremacist groups, the procedure for reporting must be followed, as detailed above.
-Once a pink Safeguarding form has been completed and handed to the Designated Safeguarding Lead, the Designated Safeguard in lead must then contact the police on 101, or 999 if there is an immediate threat.
+Once a Safeguarding form has been completed and handed to the Designated Safeguarding Lead, the Designated Safeguarding Lead must then contact the police on 101, or 999 if there is an immediate threat.
 Where the report concerns a child, the child’s school must also be informed (after contacting the police).

-Recruitment of staff and volunteers:
+Safer Recruitment of staff and volunteers:

-• as part of Eastside’s application process, all applicants must complete an application form where they are asked about previous experience of working with children and young people.
+- as part of Eastside’s application process, all applicants must complete an application form where they are asked about previous experience of working with children and young people.
 Included in this form is a declaration stating that there is no reason why they should not be considered suitable for working with children and young people.

-• as part of Eastside’s recruitment and vetting process, Enhanced Disclosure and Barring Service checks (including the Child Barred List) will be required for all employees and volunteers that have unsupervised access to children.
+- as part of Eastside’s recruitment and vetting process, Enhanced Disclosure and Barring Service checks (including the Child Barred List) will be required for all employees and volunteers that have unsupervised access to children.
 This will include all freelance facilitators, visiting artists, mentors, support workers, trustees, chaperones and taxi/bus drivers who transport children and/or young people.

-• evidence of identity (passport or driving licence photograph), will be required supported by original birth/marriage certificate, utility bill to confirm address and National Insurance number for verifications.
+- evidence of identity (passport or driving licence photograph), will be required supported by original birth/marriage certificate, utility bill to confirm address and National Insurance number for verifications.

-• two professional referees must be taken up and confirmed through place of work telephone/email contact; private contact details will only be used in the event of using character references.
+- for core Eastside office staff and Freelancers delivering on their own in schools two professional referees must be taken up and confirmed through place of work telephone/email contact; private contact details will only be used in the event of using character references.
 All references must contain two professional references or one where there is a gap in employment of over five years.

-• Gaps in employment history will be checked
+- gaps in employment history will be checked.

-• right to work in the UK
+- right to work in the UK will be checked.

-• No job offer will be confirmed until all of these checks have taken place
+- no job offer will be confirmed until all of these checks have taken place.

 Training of staff and volunteers: